 Posted June 12th, 2019 by & filed under Counseling at SWC, Student & Alumni Stories, Consciousness & Mindfulness, Featured.

 I set out using each of my classes here at Southwestern to grow as a person, and to study self-care, and the various occupational hazards of caring, in order to understand how counselors and those of service, including myself, can sustain our work and live optimally well, balanced, and joyful lives.…

-Posted July 4th, 2018 by & filed under Art Therapy/Counseling at SWC, Featured.
+Posted July 4th, 2018 by & filed under Art Therapy at SWC, Counseling at SWC, Featured.